googlefonts/googlesans-flex/.github/actions/create-import-branch/README.md

 Steps:
 1. Checkout main
 2. Create/Checkout branch as worktree
-3. Delete everything in the worktree (except `.git/`), and move the `updated-sources` in
+3. Delete the sources, and move the `updated-sources/sources` in
-4. Commit & push
+4. Commit
+5. Rebase on `main` (emits a warning if this fails)
+6. Push

 Outputs: none